Comparison of online pharmacies for the Drug: Zithromax (Azithromycin)

 Zithromax – Drug interactions

-Before taking Zithromax tell your doctor if you are taking any of the following medication:
+Before taking Zithromax, tell your doctor if you are taking any of the following medications:

 - carbamazepine (Tegretol)